 CALF WALL STRETCH DRIVING LEG ACROSS BODY

 Exercise Notes: Starting position is standing near a wall with one leg straight behind you, the other leg crossing over your body past the opposite straight leg with the ball of the foot positioned against the wall with front knee bent.
-Hold this position for at least 30 seconds, backing off if you need to and repeat.
+Hold this position for at least 30 seconds, backing off if you need to and repeat three times.

 We can also make this stretch more dynamic by reaching across and even turning in all three directions by rotating back.
 Do make sure the heel is in contact with the ground to stretch the calf out.

 DYNAMIC CALF WALL STRETCH